sehlceris/jslab/reference/angular/angular-basic.md

 // also, the BehaviorSubject also has a getValue() function to retrieve the last value of the stream: console.log(s.getValue());
 ```

+### What's the difference between a Hot and Cold Observable?

+Cold observables start running upon subscription, i.e., the observable sequence only starts pushing values to the observers when Subscribe is called.
+Values are also not shared among subscribers - a separate processing chain is used for each subscriber.
+This means that cold observables such as HTTP calls may run twice if they have two subscribers.

+When an observer subscribes to a hot observable sequence, it will get all values in the stream that are emitted after it subscribes.
+The hot observable sequence is shared among all subscribers, and each subscriber is pushed the next value in the sequence.
+For example, even if no one has subscribed to a particular stock ticker, the ticker will continue to update its value based on market movement.
+When a subscriber registers interest in this ticker, it will automatically receive the next tick.

 ## building a simple app